The 7th Guest

-The 7th Guest is an interactive movie puzzle adventure game, produced by Trilobyte and originally released by Virgin Interactive Entertainment in April 1993.
-It is one of the first computer video games to be released only on CD-ROM.
+The 7th Guest is a 1993 interactive movie puzzle adventure game developed by Trilobyte and published by Virgin Interactive Entertainment for DOS.
+It is one of the first computer video games to initially be released only on CD-ROM.
 The 7th Guest is a horror story told from the unfolding perspective of the player, as an amnesiac.
-The game received a great amount of press attention for making live action video clips a core part of its gameplay, for its unprecedented amount of pre-rendered 3D graphics, and for its adult content.
-In addition, the game was very successful, with over two million copies sold.
-It, alongside Myst, is widely regarded as a killer app that accelerated the sales of CD-ROM drives.
-The 7th Guest has subsequently been re-released on Apple's app store for various systems such as the Mac.
+The game received press attention for making live-action video clips a core part of its gameplay, as well as for its unprecedented amount of pre-rendered 3D graphics and its adult content.

+The game was critically and commercially successful, selling over two million copies.
+Alongside Myst, it is widely regarded as a killer app that accelerated the sales of CD-ROM drives.
 Bill Gates called The 7th Guest "the new standard in interactive entertainment".

-The game has since been ported in various formats to different systems, with Trilobyte mentioning the potential for a third entry in the series.
+The game has since been ported in various formats on different systems.